innovationinsoftware/policy-dev/lab1.md

 ### 4. Create and Run a Minimal Policy
 A Sentinel policy is just a file with a `.sentinel` extension.
 Let's create the simplest possible policy:
-1. Create a file named `hello.sentinel` with this content:
+1. In your `lab1` directory, create a new file called `hello.sentinel` with this content:
    ```hcl
    main = rule { true }
    ```